frankNowinski/frankNowinski.github.io/_posts/2016-05-12-getting-a-users-top-artists-using-spotifys-api.md

 JSON.parse(http)
 {% endhighlight %}

-You can request a minimum of one or a maximum of fifty top artists by modifying the `limit` query parameter at the conclusion of the endpoint (ex: `limit=50`).
-Finally, replace `#{access_token}` with the actual access token, pass in the http variable as an argument to the `JSON.parse` method and you're done!
+You can request a minimum of one or a maximum of fifty artists by modifying the `limit` query parameter at the conclusion of the endpoint (ex: `limit=50`).
+Finally, replace `#{access_token}` with the actual access token, pass in the http local variable as an argument to the `JSON.parse` method and you're done!

 View all of the other endpoints Spotify's API has to offer <a href="https://developer.spotify.com/web-api/endpoint-reference/">here</a>.